Dorset Joint Railway

 |Looking from left to right||Looking from right to left||Signal Diagram||View of the back wall|

 There are difficulties in establishing the limits of early S&DJR block sections, because of the practice of providing block telegraph instruments at intermediate stations.
-This problem affects research into Glastonbury also, because of the uncertain status of Ashcott at that time.
-A decision was made at the S&DJR Officers meeting on 8-Nov-1876 to provide a block switch at Ashcott, but unlike similar stations (eg Midford, Henstridge) at that time there is nothing about it in WTT Appendix No 7 dated 1-Mar-1886, which is the next available record.
+This problem affects research into Glastonbury also, because of the uncertain status of Ashcott in the early years.
+A decision was made at the S&DJR Officers meeting on 8-November-1876 (Minute 374) to provide a block switch at Ashcott, but unlike similar stations (eg Midford, Henstridge) at that time there is nothing about it in WTT Appendix No 7 dated 1-March-1886, which is the next available record.

-An S&DJR letter dated 16-Dec-1878 states that the block working at Glastonbury was by "train staff and ticket with Absolute Block", although it is only an assumption that this was intended to refer to all three sections (ie to Shapwick, West Pennard and Wells).
-However it would appear that in fact this was a false claim, as at that time the S&DJR was working its single-lines by block telegraph only.
-This is borne out by evidence in PRO MT6/609/1, where the S&DJRs entry in the "Returns on systems of control as at 31-Dec-1885" under the Railway Regulation Act 1873, which states "Burnham - Evercreech 23m 69c single...worked on the Absolute Block system (in addition to the Train Staff system on single line sections)", has a hand-written note appended saying "this appears to be an incorrect return, this Company do not use the Train Staff with their trains but only with their Banking Engines" and there is a subsequent S&DJR letter dated 12-Apr-1886 apologising for their inaccurate return.
+An S&DJR letter dated 16-December-1878 states that block working at Glastonbury was by "train staff and ticket with Absolute Block", but this would appear to be a false claim as at that time the S&DJR was working its single-lines by block telegraph only.
+[National Archives file MT6/609/1, where the S&DJRs entry in the "Returns on systems of control as at 31-December-1885" under the Railway Regulation Act 1873 states "Burnham - Evercreech 23m 69c single...worked on the Absolute Block system (in addition to the Train Staff system on single line sections)", has a hand-written note appended saying "this appears to be an incorrect return, this Company do not use the Train Staff with their trains but only with their Banking Engines" and there is a subsequent S&DJR letter dated 12-April-1886 apologising for their inaccurate return.]
+However the use of Train Staff and Ticket (TS&T) working was specified as a requirement by the BoT when they wrote to the S&DJR on 19-December-1878 sanctioning the extension of the Wells branch by a separate line into Glastonbury, and so TS&T was implemented subsequently for the Glastonbury - Wells 'A' section.
+Then in 1886 S&DJR Officers Minute 3390 of 23rd September records that conversion to TS&T working had been completed on the rest of the branch from Evercreech Junction to Highbridge on 13th September.
+Details are listed in WTT Appendix 8 dated 1-October-1886, where the sections either side of Glastonbury are shown as extending to Wells, West Pennard and Shapwick.

-Thanks to David Milton for access to his photographs, to Steve Erlicher and Peter Kay for material from the Public Records Office, and to Christopher Hill of the LNWR Society and John Wakeman for assistance with producing the diagram images.
+Thanks to the late David Milton for access to his photographs, to Steve Erlicher and Peter Kay for material from the Public Records Office, and to John Creed for details from Signalling Record Society archives.

-Signal-box interior photographs © David Milton.
-Old signal-box photograph courtesy Maurice Shaw.
+Old signal-box photograph courtesy the late Maurice Shaw.
+New signal-box interior and Up Home signal photographs © David Milton.
 New signal-box exterior photograph, track plan and WTT Appendix extracts courtesy S&DRT Archives.
 Other photographs from WCRA collection.